Between Lake and Peaks

 Between the Sparkling Lake and the Peaks of the Hohe Tauern

 Step outside the Grand Hotel and stroll just a few steps along the promenade, and you’ll quickly realize that Zell am See’s true stage is not its buildings, but its natural setting.
-Here, crystal-clear waters, lush meadows, and towering mountains come together to tell a different story in every season.

 Lake Zell is the heart of the region – a mountain lake almost 4 km long and up to 1.5 km wide, whose water often reaches temperatures of up to 23 °C in summer.
 Embedded in a spectacular mountain backdrop, it not only offers fantastic views, but also countless leisure opportunities.

 In summer, it transforms into a paradise for swimmers, sailors, stand-up paddlers and anglers.
-Circumnavigating the lake on foot or by bike is particularly popular – the almost 11 km route is suitable for almost every fitness level.
+Circling the lake on foot or by bike is particularly popular – the almost 11 km route is suitable for almost every fitness level.

 Rising above the lake are the Hohe Tauern, Central Europe’s largest protected nature reserve.
-Peaks like the Kitzsteinhorn Glacier (3,203 m) and the Schmittenhöhe (1,965 m) draw visitors year-round: in winter for skiing and snowboarding, in summer for hiking trails and panoramic views that, on clear days, stretch across the Limestone Alps and sometimes even as far as the Dolomites.
+Peaks like the Kitzsteinhorn Glacier (3,203 m) and the Schmittenhöhe (1,965 m) draw visitors year-round: in winter for skiing and snowboarding, in summer for hiking trails and

 Spring: Melting snow feeds the lake, meadows burst into bloom, and hiking trails reopen.